um-acs/acs_docs/docs/triton/3-jobs/1-lsf.rst

 compute resources.
 LSF (*load sharing facility*) supports over 1500 users and over 200,000 simultaneous job submissions.
 Jobs are submitted to **queues**, the software categories we define in the scheduler to organize work more efficiently.
-LSF distributes jobs submitted by users to our over 340 compute nodes according to queue, user priority, and available resources.
 You can monitor your job status, queue position, and progress using `LSF Commands <https://acs-docs.readthedocs.io/pegasus/jobs/3-commands.html#lsf-commands>`__.

 .. tip:: **Reserve an appropriate amount of resources through LSF for your jobs.**